RXT-G ACP BackTracker Steering system Updated: 2012.03

 This is the interior of the servo motor gear housing.

-The internals of the rack and worm gear / ball bearing system are shown here.
-This design takes the lateral pressure off the servo motor and allows smooth controled operations.
+rack and worm gear / ball bearing system are shown here.
+This lateral pressure off the servo motor and allows smooth controled operations.

 The next two pictures show the BackTracker steering in operation.
-Note as the vehicle moves forward and the front wheels of the vehicle turn to the right, the BackTracker steering is compensating by steering the trailer to the left; thus maintaining the trailer's position directly behind the vehicle.
+Note as the vehicle front wheels of the vehicle turn to the directly behind the vehicle.

 Note the two (2) lag bolts and lock nuts under the 2x2" reciever.
 We added these to eliminate all motion from the hitch coupling system.
 This ensures that the hitch & ball remain rigid to the vehicle's frame at all times.
 With this modification the trailer is perfectly quiet behind the vehicle and the steering geometry reads the precise angle of the trailer.

-A short video from AC Propulsion showing their RXT-G backing up on the tzero.
-Note how the BackTacker steering system automatically keeps the trailer directly behind the vehicle.
+their RXT-G backing how the BackTacker steering system the trailer directly behind the vehicle.